Klipper3d/klipper/docs/G-Codes.md

 another.
 Appropriately configuring pressure advance reduces the length of retraction required.
  - `SET_RETRACTION [RETRACT_LENGTH=<mm>] [RETRACT_SPEED=<mm/s>]
-   [UNRETRACT_EXTRA_LENGTH=<mm>] [UNRETRACT_SPEED=<mm/s>] [Z_HOP=<mm>]`:
+   [UNRETRACT_EXTRA_LENGTH=<mm>] [UNRETRACT_SPEED=<mm/s>]`: Adjust the
-   Adjust the parameters used by firmware retraction.
+   parameters used by firmware retraction.
 RETRACT_LENGTH determines the length of filament to retract and unretract.
 The speed of retraction is adjusted via RETRACT_SPEED, and is typically set relatively high.
 The speed of unretraction is adjusted via UNRETRACT_SPEED, and is not particularly critical, although often lower than RETRACT_SPEED.
 In some cases it is useful to add a small amount of additional length on unretraction, and this is set via UNRETRACT_EXTRA_LENGTH.
-It is possible to lift the Z axis by a small amount when in retracted state by setting Z_HOP, although this is more commonly used for printers where fast Z movements are supported, such as delta printers.
 SET_RETRACTION is commonly set as part of slicer per-filament configuration, as different filaments require different parameter settings.
  - `GET_RETRACTION`: Queries the current parameters used by firmware